 The M.A. in TESOL thesis is an extended piece of writing that is developed in consultation with a faculty advisor in the M.A. in TESOL Program.
 The thesis proposal typically is developed in the elective course Seminar in TESOL (ENG-Z 600).
 In general, the M.A. thesis develops out of a final project that the candidate has completed in one of the M.A. in TESOL courses.
 However, the thesis would represent a substantial reworking of this paper/project in terms of content, structure, data presentation and analysis, critical evaluation, style, and formatting.
 Students typically choose from among the following thesis types: a) a data-driven examination of an aspect of second language teaching; b) a classroom-based research project; c) a critical review and re-design of a particular language course, curriculum or context; or d) an applied linguistics thesis.
-Students who choose the M.A. in TESOL thesis option would enroll in Advanced Readings in TESOL (ENG-Z 690).
+Students who choose the M.A. in TESOL thesis option would enroll in Advanced Readings in TESOL (ENG-Z 690) either before or during the same semester as M.A.
+Thesis - TESOL (ENG-Z 699).